msra-nlc/MSParS/README.md

 <div align="middle"><img src="pics/rels.png"></div>

-Different from some datasets generating questions using templates, all questions in MSParS written by the annotaters.
+All questions in MSParS are written by human annotaters.
 These quesitons are highly diverse.
 The counting of the first word of each question is as follows.

 <div align="middle"><img src="pics/firstword.png" width="50%"></div>